 I stopped at the BP garage in Patea rather desperate for lunch at about 2.30pm on a Saturday.
 The garage’s stock of food – in fact of anything – was woefully thin, with the only thing remotely edible being a sausage roll sitting on its own in the heated cabinet.
 It turned out to be the worst sausage roll I’ve ever had, and I ended up throwing most of it out of the car window on my way out of town.

 Notwithstanding the sausage roll, there’s a pleasant park building opposite the garage:

 By the time I got to Hawera at 3.30pm on Saturday everything was closed; evidently Hawera follows the old British and Kiwi custom of closing on Saturday afternoons.
-In New Zealand, of course, this is so that the men can play rugby at 1.00 and then go home to milk the cows in the late afternoon, while the women do – well, whatever they do.
+In New Zealand, of course, this is so that the men can play rugby at 1.00 and then go home to milk the cows in the late afternoon.

 It would be easy to drive right through through Hawera, but diverting off a little to see the town centre it turned out to have a pleasant set of 1920s and 30s buildings basking in the afternoon sun.
 Success!